nidhish-nayak/GraphQL-clothing-v2/README.md

 ## Contributing 🤝

-We welcome contributions to the Fabric Clothing App project!
+We welcome contributions to the CRWN-Clothing V2 GraphQL App project!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix: `git checkout -b feature-name`.